sikaeducation/curriculum/courses/102/standards/apply-version-control/topics/git-intro/README.md

 git commit -m "Add styles to index.html"
 ```

-Turns out, you're not crazy about these styles, so you undo the last commit:
+You're not crazy about these styles so you undo the last commit:

 ```bash
 git reset --hard HEAD~1